 Failing to pay your taxes on time will result in penalties and interest.
 The good news is that if you overestimate your taxes and pay more than you end up owing, you will receive a refund once you file your return.

-If you miss the filing deadline without an extension being granted, you will be subject to late filing penalties and interest on any taxes owed.
-If you think you will need more time to file, you should request an extension as quickly as possible to avoid this.
+If you miss the filing deadline without an extension granted, you will be subject to late filing penalties and interest on any taxes owed.
+If you think you need more time to file, request an extension as quickly as possible to avoid this.

 Once you’ve completed these steps, you will be in compliance with IRS regulations.
 In some cases, you may even receive a refund for previous years.

 Don’t wait to use the Streamlined Filing Compliance Procedures!
 If the IRS contacts you about your delinquency before you start the process yourself, you may lose the privilege of amnesty.
 In that case, you will have to pay the standard penalties.